martinkr/simulateTouch.js/README.markdown

 ## Generic Swipe

 ### simulateTouch.swipe
-- @param  {HTML-Element}element_ Element to trigger events on
+- @param  {HTML-Element} element_ Element to trigger events on
-- @param  {Array} _aStartArray of Objects.
+- @param  {Array} _aStart Array of Objects.
 Each object contains the details for a single touchpoint's start position.
-- @param  {Array} _aEndArray of Objects.
+- @param  {Array} _aEnd Array of Objects.
 Each object contains the details for a single touchpoint's end position.
-- @param  {Object} _oEventContains the details for the event itself.
+- @param  {Object} _oEvent Contains the details for the event itself.

 #### properties for a single touchpoint
  - target: The target of this gesture.